Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 The importance of having a plan

 AI-generated selfies aren’t a future threat — they’re already here.
-Bad actors are already using them to pass IDV checks, open fraudulent accounts, and commit crime.
+Bad actors are already using them and other deepfake technology to pass IDV checks, open fraudulent accounts, and commit crime.
 If you don’t already have a plan in place for dealing with these challenges, you urgently need to develop one.

 Interested in learning more?
 Start for free or get a demo today.